-Second, representational structures are themselves likely to be compositionally constituted, which just means that they too may have parts (nothing is being said about compositional semantics, at least not yet).
-Again, the notion of part is rough; imagine something like a grammatical structure, or set of partially independent properties or elements, each of which contributes to the meaning of the whole.
-Utterances constituted of words according to the dictates of grammar are one example; composite structures in a data or 'knowledge' base are another.
+Second, [as well as severally constituting a complex system or agent as a whole,] representational structures are themselves likely to be compositionally constituted, which just means that they too may have parts (nothing is being said about compositional semantics-at least not yet).
+Again, the notion of part is rough: imagine something like a grammatical structure, or set of partially independent properties or elements, each of which contributes to the meaning of the whole.
+Utterances constituted of words according to the dictates of grammar are one example; composite structures in a data or "knowledge" base are another.
 Thus the words 'I', 'would', 'have', and so on, are components of Cicero's claim (at least in its English translation).
 Since the term 'element' is biased towards ingredient objects and away from features or characteristics, and 'property' is biased the other way, I will refer to such parts as aspects of a structure or impression.

-Finally, each constituent will be assumed to have what philosophers would call a meaning, which is something, probably abstract, that indicates just what and how it contributes to the content of the composite wholes in which it participates (i.e., I'm now adopting just about the weakest form of compositional semantics I can imagine).
-Meaning is not, typically, the same as content; rather, it's something that plays a role in giving a representation, or a use of a representation, whatever content it has.
-So the meaning of the word 'Katlyn' might be something like a relation between speakers and the world, a relation that enables those speakers, when they use the word, thereby to refer to whoever has that particular name in the overall situation being described.
-Though it's ultimately untenable, one can think of meaning as something a representational structure has, so to speak, on its own; the content arises only when it is used, in a full set of circumstances.
-So 'I' means the same thing when different people use it, but those uses have different contents.
+Finally, each constituent will be assumed to have what philosophers would call a meaning which is something, probably abstract, that indicates just what and how it contributes to [what I will call] the interpretive content of the composite wholes in which it participates (i.e., I mean now to embrace just about the weakest form of compositional semantics I can imagine).
+Meaning [in this sense] is not, typically, the same as [interpretive] content; rather, it is something that plays a role in giving a representation, or a use of a representation, whatever [interpretive] content it has.
+So the meaning of the word 'Caitlyn' might be something like a relation between speakers and the world, a relation that enables those speakers, when they use the word, thereby to refer to whomever has that particular name in the overall situation being described.
+Though it is ultimately untenable, one can think of meaning as something a representational structure has "on its own", so to speak, in the sense of being independent of context of use; the [interpretive] content arises only when it is used, in a full set of circumstances.
+So 'I' means the same thing when different people use it, but those uses have different [interpretive] contents-[you when you use it, I when I do].

-As well as distinguishing meaning and content, we need to distinguish the latter - roughly, what a representation or statement is about - from an even more general notion of semantical significance, where the latter is taken to include not only the content but the full conceptual or functional role that the representational structure can play in and for the agent.
-So for example in a computer implementation of a natural deduction system for traditional logic, a formula's content might be taken to be its standard (model-theoretic) interpretation, whereas its full significance would include its proof-theoretic role as well.
+As well as distinguishing meaning and content, we need to distinguish the latter-roughly, what a representation or statement is about-from an even wider notion of [general] semantical significance, where the latter is taken to include not only the content but the full conceptual or functional role that the representational structure can play in and for the agent.6 So for example in a computer implementation of a natural deduction system for traditional logic, a formula's content might be taken to be its standard (model-theoretic) interpretation, whereas its full significance would include its proof-theoretic role as well.
 It is distinctive of standard logical systems to view a sentence's meaning as the sole determiner of its content, and to take content as independent of any other aspect of significance.
-Situation theory [Barwise & Perry 1983] distinguishes meaning and content, and admits the dependence of the latter on circumstance, but takes both as specifiable independent of conceptual or functional role.
-In some of the cases we will look at, however, such as the use of inheritance mechanisms to implement default reasoning, all three will be inextricably intertwined.
+Situation theory7 distinguishes meaning and content, and admits the dependence of the latter on circumstance, but takes both as specifiable independent of conceptual or functional role.
+In some of the cases we will look at, however, such as the use of inheritance mechanisms to implement default reasoning, all three will be inextricably intertwined.^c